Isran Noor

-Isran Noor (born 20 September 1959) is an Indonesian politician and academic who is the governor of East Kalimantan.
+Isran Noor (born 20 September 1959) is an Indonesian politician and academic who was the governor of East Kalimantan from 2018 to 2023.

 Before becoming governor, he was active in the province's civil servantry, and later became the regent of East Kutai Regency for 6 years until he resigned before his first term expired.

 Background

-Born to a farming family in the town of Sangkulirang on 20 September 1957, he completed his early education there before finishing highschool in the provincial capital at Samarinda.
+Born to a farming family in the town of Sangkulirang on 20 September 1959, he completed his early education there before finishing highschool in the provincial capital at Samarinda.
 Afterwards, he completed his bachelors at Mulawarman University, graduating in 1980.

 Later on, he would obtain his masters from Dr. Soetomo University in Surabaya (2003) and a PhD from Padjadjaran University in Bandung (2014).

 Career

 After obtaining his bachelor's degree, Noor became a civil servant, working as an educator for farmers in the province between 1981 and 1995.
 In 1996, he was promoted to the head of agriculture, and was promoted again in 2001 to become the assistant for economy and development in East Kutai Regency.